 Guangdong: a global leader in toy making

 China is the world’s largest toy producer and exporter, with Guangdong Province standing as the country’s largest base for the production and export of toys.
-Today, more than 50 per cent of toys sold on the global market are produced in the province.
+The toy exports from Guangdong account for about 70 per cent of the national toy exports.
+Today, more than 50 per cent of toys sold on the global market are manufactured in the province.

 Thriving since the 1980s

-Guangdong’s toy industry began to rapidly develop around the 1980s.
-At that time, toy industries from places such as Hong Kong and Taiwan capitalised on China’s reform and opening-up policies — which offered preferential investment incentives — and relocated to the Pearl River Delta region in Guangdong.
+Guangdong’s toy industry began to develop rapidly around the 1980s.
+At that time, toy companies from places such as Hong Kong and Taiwan capitalised on Mainland China’s reform and opening-up policies — which offered preferential investment incentives — and relocated to the Pearl River Delta region in Guangdong.
 This stimulated the rise of local private enterprises and led to the formation of an industrial cluster that continues to flourish today.
-In 2022, the export value of China’s traditional toy products alone (the seven major categories of products under Code 9503 in China’s Harmonised Commodity Description and Coding System, excluding products such as video game consoles) reached US$48.356bn, about 70 per cent of which were originated from Guangdong.

 Currently, Guangdong’s toy manufacturing industry leads the world in terms of production technology, factory equipment and product development.
-Toy products featuring hi-tech elements, like drones, robots and various electronic, electric and smart-tech toys, are commonly produced in Guangdong.
+Toy products featuring hi-tech elements, like drones, robots and various electronic, electric and smart-tech toys are mostly produced in Guangdong.
 Many multinational toy corporations also commission Guangdong’s toy companies to manufacture and process their products.

 Leading the world

-Guangdong’s toy manufacturing industry is a worldwide frontrunner in scale, research and development advantage and manufacturing equipment.
-The industry holds several competitive edges.
+Guangdong’s toy manufacturing industry is a worldwide frontrunner in terms of industrial scale, research and development capability and manufacturing equipment.
+The industry holds several competitive advantages.
 First, Guangdong excels in production technology, boasting advanced toy manufacturing skills and equipment.
-Second, the industry possesses a comprehensive industrial system, as Guangdong has a complete toy production chain.
-A large quantity of raw materials, fabrics, parts, components and moulds can be supplied to meet manufacturers’ production needs.
-Third, the industry manufactures a vast variety of high-quality toys.
+Second, the industry benefits from comprehensive support, as Guangdong has a complete toy production chain.
+The supply of raw materials, fabrics, parts, components and moulds is abundant, meeting manufacturers’ production needs.
+Third, the industry produces a vast variety of high-quality toys.

-Today, renowned toy brands and companies, with stringent quality requirements for their products, prefer to place production orders with toy companies in Guangdong.
+Today, renowned toy brands and companies, with stringent quality requirements for their products, prioritise placing orders with Guangdong toy companies.
 The province’s toys sell well in more than 200 countries and regions around the world.
-They have a market share of up to 80 per cent in economically developed countries and regions like the US and Europe, where environmental awareness and high toy quality standards prevail.
-Considering the present trajectory of the global toy industry, Guangdong’s toy manufacturing industry is poised to maintain its leading position worldwide.
+In economically developed regions such as Europe and the US, where there is a strong awareness of environmental protection and high demands on toy quality, Guangdong’s products hold a market share of over 50 per cent.
+Considering the present development of the global toy industry, Guangdong’s toy manufacturing industry is poised to maintain its leading position worldwide.

 Guangdong Toys Association

-With the rise of the Guangdong toy industry in the 1980s, the Guangdong Toys Association was established in 1988.
-The association is a social organisation comprised of enterprises, institutions and social groups in Guangdong Province engaged in toy production, sales, research and development and education.
-It is one of the most powerful, cohesive and influential toy industry organisations in China, rated by the Department of Civil Affairs of Guangdong Province as a “5A-level social organisation” and an “outstanding social organisation”.
-Since its establishment, the association has been active in safeguarding industry rights and interests, reflecting reasonable demands and serving the industry.
+The Guangdong Toys Association was established in 1988.
+It is a social organisation comprising enterprises, public institutions and social groups in Guangdong Province that are engaged in toy production, sales, research and development and education.
+The association is one of the most robust, cohesive and influential toy industry organisations in China, recognised by the Department of Civil Affairs of Guangdong Province as a “5A-level social organisation” and an “outstanding social organisation”.
+Since its inception, the association has been active in safeguarding industry rights and interests, reflecting reasonable demands and serving the industry.
+In July 2024, the association established a pop culture toy division to actively promote industry transformation and innovative development.
 The association’s work includes:

-• Defending the rights and interests of the industry and enterprises: The association actively intervenes in the handling of various industry matters and safeguards the rights and interests of the industry from an objective and fair standpoint.
-Concurrently, the association advocates for the enactment and implementation of policies to support businesses in response to industry changes and evolving circumstances.
-It provides co-ordination and consulting services for the industry and enterprises to promote the healthy development of the industry.
+- Defending the rights and interests of the industry and enterprises: The association actively intervenes in various industry matters and safeguards the rights and interests of the industry from an objective and fair standpoint.
+It also advocates for the enactment and implementation of policies designed to support businesses in response to industry changes and evolving circumstances.
+The association provides co-ordination and consulting services for the industry and enterprises to promote healthy development.

-Currently, the Guangdong Toys Association supports enterprises and promotes industry development through two channels:
+Currently, the Guangdong Toys Association supports enterprises and promotes industry development through:

-• Organising key industry exhibitions: the Shenzhen International Toy and Education Fair, the Shenzhen International Stroller, Mother and Baby Product Fair, and the Shenzhen International Licensing and Licensed Product Fair.
-In addition, the Guangdong Toys Association is the largest agent for Guangdong’s toy enterprises at the HKTDC Hong Kong Toys and Games Fair and the HKTDC Hong Kong Baby Products Fair, both held annually in January.
-These exhibitions offer strong support for Guangdong’s toy enterprises to explore overseas markets.
+- Organising key industry exhibitions: the Shenzhen International Toy and Education Fair, the Shenzhen International Stroller, Mother and Baby Product Fair, and the Shenzhen International Licensing and Licensed Product Fair.
+In addition, the Guangdong Toys Association serves as one of the largest representatives for Guangdong’s toy enterprises at the HKTDC Hong Kong Toys & Games Fair and the HKTDC Hong Kong Baby Products Fair, both held annually in January.
+These exhibitions provide substantial support for Guangdong’s toy enterprises to explore overseas markets.

-The Guangdong Toys Association not only fosters close relationships with manufacturers and enterprises, serving as their home base, but has also established extensive connections with domestic and overseas toy and trade associations in places including Hong Kong, the US, Japan, India, Russia and Malaysia.
-These connections allow the association to stay abreast of industry and market developments, effectively serve its member enterprises and promote the industry’s healthy development.
+The Guangdong Toys Association has established extensive connections with domestic and overseas toy and trade associations in places including Hong Kong, the US, Japan, India, Russia and Malaysia.
+These connections allow the association to stay abreast of industry and market development, effectively serve its member enterprises and promote the industry’s healthy development.